 Ask for Help

-The last two weeks can be stressful but it is important your PA continues to help, rather than mentally checking out.
-Your PA should be happy to help support the plan you have put in place, supporting those taking over, so that they are able to cope once left on their own.
+The last two weeks can be stressful but it is important your PA continues to help.
+Rather than them mentally checking out.
+Your PA should be happy to help support the plan you have put in place.
+They should support those taking over so that they are able to cope once left on their own.
 It is vital to collect all the information you can from your PA before they leave.
-Every situation is different, the person shadowing should pick up a lot of information for you.
+Know that every situation is different. the person shadowing should pick up a lot of information for you.
 But there will be lots of things that your PA does less regularly that might be missed.
-So ask them to help you understand their role, this will also enable you to be sure you have all your bases covered, should you be splitting responsibilities temporarily or permanently throughout your staff.
+So ask them to help you understand their role.
+This will also enable you to be sure you have all your bases covered.
+Should you be splitting responsibilities temporarily or permanently throughout your staff.

 - A list of your PA’s regular contacts is very useful so that you can let them know about the change in staff.
 Knowing who your PA talks to, to get things done quickly will make a big difference to the speed at which things happen after they leave.
 Speaking to the right people can make a huge difference, so this is crucial.

 - Ask your PA where they saw the projects going.
 Guidance on the next steps, should they have stayed with you, will make it a little easier for the person taking over to move the project forward in the right direction for you.

 - Are there any important key items or issues you should know about or be looking to address in any work in progress?
 This should highlight anything which needs attention quickly or may require a little more thought or input from you personally.